NVIDIA/grcuda/docs/grcuda.md

 The signature declares a host function `saxpy` that takes a signed 32-bit int `n`, a single precision floating point value `alpha`, wa device memory pointer `xs` to constant float, a device memory pointer `ys` to float.
-The function does not return a value and, therefore, has the return type `void`. grCUDA looks for a C-style function definition in the shared library, i.e., it searches for the symbol `saxpy`.
+The function does not return a value and, therefore, has the return type `void`.
+GrCUDA looks for a C-style function definition in the shared library, i.e., it searches for the symbol `saxpy`.

 A matching function would be defined in C++ code as: